Ebenezer Baldwin: History

 The inscription upon his tombstone was prepared by President Stiles, of Yale College, and is as follows:

 "In memory of Rev. Ebenezer Baldwin, A.M., late pastor of the First Church in Danbury, who was born at Norwich, July 13th, 1745; received his education at Yale College, where he was graduated in 1763, and officiated several years with singular reputation as a tutor in that university; ordained a minister of the Gospel, September 19th, 1770, and died October 1st, 1776.
 He was eminent for literature and piety, an enlightened divine, an instructive preacher.
 Distinguished for dignity of manners and public usefulness; a true and faithful patriot, an ornament to the church, to the ministry and to his country.
 In grateful remembrance of this worthy pastor and generous benefactor, the First Society of Danbury have erected this monument."

-He was the brother of US Representative and Judge Simeon Baldwin, the uncle of Roger Sherman Baldwin and great-uncle of Simeon Eben Baldwin.
+He was the brother of US Representative and Judge Simeon Baldwin, the uncle of Roger Sherman Baldwin and great-uncle of Simeon E. Baldwin.